djalbat/reaction/README.md

 http://localhost:8888

-The source for the example can be found in the `src/example.js` file and corresponding`src/example` folder.
+The source for the examples can be found in the `src/examples.js` file and corresponding`src/examples` folder.
 You are encouraged to try the example whilst reading what follows.
 You can rebuild it on the fly with the following command:

     npm run watch-debug